Dance to This

-"Dance to This" is a song by Australian singer-songwriter Troye Sivan, featuring guest vocals by American singer Ariana Grande.
+"Dance to This" is a song by Australian singer-songwriter Troye Sivan, featuring American singer-songwriter Ariana Grande.
 Written by Sivan, Leland, Noonie Bao and its producer Oscar Holter, the song was released by EMI Music Australia on 13 June 2018 as the fourth single from Sivan's second studio album, Bloom (2018).

 Background

 Sivan first revealed the song during an interview with Nick Grimshaw on BBC Radio 1 in February.
 "This was not a planned announcement, but I'm so excited.
 It sounds exactly like I dreamt it would.
 [Grande] and I are friends.
 She's really fun.
 I said 'would you ever sing on this song?'
 And she just did it.
 My favourite thing is not telling people who it is, and then starting to play the song and as soon as she starts to sing, everyone's like 'are you serious?'
 Her voice is nuts."
 He wrote on Twitter immediately after the show: "Yes!
 The rumours are trumours!
 [Grande] is my pop queen and I can't wait for you guys to hear our song."

 Describing the song as a "mellow dance track", Sivan later revealed its title in an interview with GQ Australia.
 On 11 June 2018, Sivan officially announced the title and release date of the song on social media and teased an 11-second preview the following day.
 The teaser features a close-up still of Sivan and Grande, whose faces are illuminated by blue lights.
 He also confirmed that the track would debut on Beats 1 with Zane Lowe.
 Sivan told Lowe that he was initially nervous to ask Grande to sing on the song.
 After he sent her the song, Grande replied instantly and excitedly asked when she could work on it.
 They happened to be working at the same studio that day and they hung out to discuss life and decide on Grande's part in the song.
 Sivan got the voice demo back from her the next day.